 A fascinating novel that vividly depicts China in the late 1980s with its political unrest and totalitarian government.
 Against this tumultuous backdrop, two young men – one a working-class student, the other a son of Communist party officials – meet and instantly connect.
 They spend all their time together, but soon realise that they are not living under a regime that supports their love, and what’s more, Handong is part of that regime.

-Originally published anonymously on a gay website in China, the book has been translated, losing none of its impact in translation or over time.
+Originally Beijing Comrades was published anonymously on a gay website in China, but has since been translated, losing none of its impact in translation or over time.
 Heart-breaking, powerful and riveting, this is definitely one of the gay romance novels you should have read by now!

 A great book for any of us who have ever felt too scared to get involved in case they get hurt.